 On campus, Marc is a Professor of Government and Law, whose “Prisons and Punishment” class has become one of the most sought-after courses at Georgetown.
 In addition, Marc co-teaches a non-traditional course alongside his childhood friend, Marty Tankleff, who was himself wrongfully imprisoned for over 17 years.
 In the “Making an Exoneree” class, approximately 15 Georgetown undergraduate students take on cases of wrongful convictions and create documentaries with the goal of proving innocence and contributing to exonerations.
 The class has already contributed to the exoneration of Valentino Dixon, with more expected in the future.

 Amy is a junior in Georgetown University’s Walsh School of Foreign Service studying International Economics.
-On campus, Amy serves as the Senior News Editor of The Hoya, Georgetown’s oldest and largest student newspaper, and a research assistant within the McDonough School of Business.
+On campus, Amy serves as an Executive Editor for The Hoya, Georgetown’s oldest and largest student newspaper, and a research assistant within the McDonough School of Business.
 Amy is also the Executive Director for the North American Invitational Model United Nations, the largest student-run Model UN conference in the Western hemisphere.

 Alyssa Lovegrove is the Academic Director of the Pivot Program.
 In this role, Alyssa is responsible for the design and delivery of Pivot’s classroom-based curriculum.
 She also oversees Pivot’s employer outreach efforts and cultivates relationships with potential internship hosts.
 Alyssa leads Pivot’s efforts to promote second chance hiring, working with corporations and industry associations both locally and nationally to increase employment opportunities for returning citizens.